-EO 13653 encourages interagency collaboration to share the latest data and best practices on climate preparedness both across agencies as well as to support State, local, tribal, and private sector efforts to build climate preparedness.
+TVA encourages collaboration to share the latest data and best practices on climate preparedness both across agencies as well as to support State, local, tribal, and private sector efforts to build climate preparedness.

 TVA continues to develop its overarching public engagement programs to increase public awareness and promote opportunities for volunteer involvement, environmental education, financial/resource assistance and collaborative partnerships.